gmalim/NBA_analysis/README_AllStars.md

 - Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed.
 - Feature coefficients for linear models (e.g. Logistic Regression) are calculated and listed.
 - For the Logistic Regression Classifier, the fitted Logistic Curves corresponding to all data features are visualized.
-- Decision function values / probability scores in 2-D feature space for all models are visualized.
+- Decision function values / classification probability scores in 2-D feature space for all models are visualized.
 - NBA player predictions for all models are listed.

 ### 8. Ensemble model

-- An ensemble model with majority voting is created from the ML classifier list using the *VotingClassifier* class.
+- An ensemble model of all non-rejected classifiers with majority voting is created using the *VotingClassifier* class.
 - Ensemble model is cross-validated and classification scores are calculated and listed.
 - Ensemble model is fitted using training data, fitted ensemble is used to predict test data.
 - NBA player predictions and classification results per classifier in the ensemble model are listed.

 ### 9. Final prediction

-- Probability scores are calculated for all models.
+- Classification probability scores and corresponding scoring ranks are calculated for all models.
-- The NBA All-Stars per conference are predicted according to each player's median scoring rank over all models.
+- The NBA All-Stars per conference are listed in order of the median predicted scoring rank over all models.

 ## NBA All-Star prediction 2018

 At the time of writing the NBA All-Stars for 2018 were already selected.
-Therefore the analysis identifies three groups of NBA players per conference:
+Therefore the analysis identifies three groups of players per conference:

-1. **Deserved NBA All-Stars:**     Players that were selected and are predicted as All-Stars.
+1. **Deserved All-Stars:**     Players that were selected and are predicted as All-Stars.
-2. **Questionable NBA All-Stars:** Players that were selected but are not predicted as All-Stars.
+2. **Questionable All-Stars:** Players that were selected but are not predicted as All-Stars.
-3. **Snubbed NBA non-All-Stars:**  Players that are predicted but were not selected as All-Stars.
+3. **Snubbed non-All-Stars:**  Players that are predicted but were not selected as All-Stars.

-For 2018, based on 2010-2018 data, the NBA players in these groups are, in order of median scoring rank over all models:
+For 2018, based on 2010-2018 data, the NBA players in these groups are, in order of the median predicted scoring rank over all models:

 - **Western Conference:**

-	- **Deserved NBA All-Stars:** *James Harden, Russell Westbrook, Kevin Durant, Damian Lillard, Anthony Davis, LaMarcus Aldridge, Stephen Curry, DeMarcus Cousins, Jimmy Butler, Karl-Anthony Towns*
+	- **Deserved All-Stars:** *James Harden, Russell Westbrook, Kevin Durant, Damian Lillard, Anthony Davis, LaMarcus Aldridge, Stephen Curry, DeMarcus Cousins, Jimmy Butler, Karl-Anthony Towns*
-	- **Questionable NBA All-Stars:** *Paul George, Klay Thompson, Draymond Green*
+	- **Questionable All-Stars:** *Paul George, Klay Thompson, Draymond Green*
-	- **Snubbed NBA non-All-Stars:** *Chris Paul, Nikola Jokic*
+	- **Snubbed non-All-Stars:** *Chris Paul, Nikola Jokic*

 - **Eastern Conference:**

-	- **Deserved NBA All-Stars:** *LeBron James, Giannis Antetokounmpo, DeMar DeRozan, Victor Oladipo, Kyrie Irving, Joel Embiid, Kyle Lowry, Andre Drummond, Kemba Walker, John Wall*
+	- **Deserved All-Stars:** *LeBron James, Giannis Antetokounmpo, DeMar DeRozan, Victor Oladipo, Kyrie Irving, Joel Embiid, Kyle Lowry, Andre Drummond, Kemba Walker, John Wall*
-	- **Questionable NBA All-Stars:** *Bradley Beal, Kevin Love, Kristaps Porzingis, Al Horford, Goran Dragic*
+	- **Questionable All-Stars:** *Bradley Beal, Kevin Love, Kristaps Porzingis, Al Horford, Goran Dragic*
-	- **Snubbed NBA non-All-Stars:** *Blake Griffin, Ben Simmons*
+	- **Snubbed non-All-Stars:** *Blake Griffin, Ben Simmons*

 ## Discussion